marosoft/squid-shrew-vpn-docker-simple-auth/README.md

-squid-docker-simple-auth
+squid-shrew-vpn-docker-simple-auth
 ========================

-A simple (and fragile) Dockerfile for launching an authenticated squid proxy.
+A simple (and fragile) Dockerfile for launching an authenticated VPN over squid proxy.

 The user must specify authentication credentials via the following environment variables: